ch2i/ArduinoCore-stm32l0/README.md

 ## Installing

+### Board Manager

+1. Download and install the Arduino IDE (at least version v1.6.8)
+2. Start the Arduino IDE
+3. Go into Preferences
+4. Add https://ch2i.eu/package_stm32l0_boards_index.json as an "Additional Board Manager URL"
+5. Open the Boards Manager from the Tools -> Board menu and install "Tlera Corp and CH2i STM32L0 Boards"
+6. Select your STM32L0 board from the Tools -> Board menu
+7. Select your CH2i STM32L0 board version from the Tools -> Board menu -> Board version

 ### Manually

 Donwload ZIP file from this rpo folder using Clone or Downlaod button then select Download ZIP